Archiving a Research Project Website on Zenodo24 Feb 2019 | By Daniel Nüst

 - Create a PDF from the whole website from the local web server using

 wkhtmltopdfand the special page /all_content, which renders all blog entries in a suitable layout together with an automatically compiled list of author names and all website pages, unless they are excluded from the menu (e.g. manual redirection/shortened URLs) or excluded from “all pages” (e.g. the 404 page, blogroll, or publications list).

 - Create a ZIP archive with the sources, HTML rendering and PDF capture.

 - Run a Python script to upload the PDF and ZIP files to Zenodo using the Zenodo API, which includes several requests to retrieve the latest version metadata, check that there really is a new blog post, create a new deposit, remove the existing files in the deposit, upload the new files, and eventually publish the record.

 - Kill the still running web server.

-.travis.yml, installs the required software environment () to conduct all above steps during each build.
+deposit.yml, installs the required software environment to conduct all above steps during each change to the main branch.

 So what is possible now?
 As pointed out in the citation note at the bottom of pages and posts, the Digital Object Identifier (DOI) allows referencing the whole website or specific posts (via pages in the PDF) in scholarly publications.
 Manual archival from a local computer is still possible by triggering the same make target.
 As long as Zenodo exists, readers have access to all content published by the o2r research project on its website.